 God always provides: what I learned from Captain Crow

-When you lose a confrontation with a crow and it teaches you a valuable lesson!
+When you lose a confrontation with a crow and it teaches that God always provides

 I don’t dislike birds; I don’t really love them either!
 I make an exception for swans; any creature this graceful deserves an exception.
-If the bird exhibits colourful plumage, where the intensity of the colours is gradual, I may proffer a compliment or a smile.
+If the bird exhibits colorful plumage, where the intensity of the colors is gradual, I may proffer a compliment or a smile.
 Luckily, I am not in charge of the animal kingdom (or any kingdom).

 He seemed to be in a foul mood; given his thin frame, I could understand the grumpiness.
 He looked like a crow on an extreme diet, the kind I contemplate starting before every bikini season and then remember that I never wear bikinis; this realization usually coincides with the last bite of chocolate I am about to have.
 Seeing how commanding he appeared to be, I decided to name my feathery challenger Captain Crow.

 In search of leftovers